keginzburg/keginzburg.github.io/README.md

-# Welcome to my Personal Site
+# Welcome to my Portfolio Site's Repository

-[Live Link]('www.kyleginzburg.com') was made with some help from HTML5 UP!
+My [Portfolio Site](https://www.kyleginzburg.com) was made with some help from HTML5 UP.
+Thanks for your time and consideration!